How to Build a Grammar Lesson: This post aims to help you from start to finish with planning a grammar lesson.

 - Anticipate where students might struggle.

-For instance, when I teach types of sentences, I can anticipate that students will need to review relative pronouns and subordinating conjunctions.
+For instance, when I teach sentence structure, I can anticipate that students will need to review relative pronouns and subordinating conjunctions.
 I might scaffold that into the plan.
 My grammar lesson plans almost always contain scaffolding.

 Finally, if you are unsure of where to start, it is appropriate to give a pretest.
 Design one and look at the results.
 Once you’ve decided on what to teach and reviewed it, you’re ready to design your grammar lesson plans.

 2. Provide an anticipatory set.